Massai

-Massai (also known as: Masai, Massey, Massi, Mah–sii, Massa, Wasse, Wassil or by the nickname "Big Foot" Massai; c.
-1847–1906, 1911?) was a member of the Mimbres/Mimbreños local group of the Chihenne band of the Chiricahua Apache.
-He was a warrior who was captured but escaped from a train that was sending the scouts and renegades to Florida to be held with Geronimo and Chihuahua.
+Massai (also known as: Masai, Massey, Massi, Mah–sii, Massa, Wasse, Wassil, Wild, Sand Coyote or by the nickname "Big Foot" Massai) was a member of the Mimbres/Mimbreños local group of the Chihenne band of the Chiricahua Apache.
+He was a warrior who was captured, but escaped from a train that was sending the scouts and renegades to Florida to be held with Geronimo and Chihuahua.

 It is possible that Massai's true Apache name was Nogusea (meaning "crazy", according to Jason Betzinez and James Kaywaykla); he was enlisted as a member of Chatto's band as known as Ma-Che.

 Life

 Born to White Cloud and Little Star at Mescal Mountain, Arizona, near Globe.
 He later married a local Chiricahua and they had two children.

 Massai later met Geronimo, who was recruiting Apache to fight American settlers and soldiers.
 Massai and a Tonkawa named Gray Lizard agreed to join Geronimo, who instructed them to lay in supplies of arms, food, and ammunition.
 Other sources state that Massai also served the United States government on two occasions, once in 1880 and the other in 1885, as an Apache Scout.
 Upon traveling to meet Geronimo's forces, the two were informed that Geronimo had been arrested.
 Both men were arrested by Chiricahua Apache Scouts and disarmed.
 Massai was placed onto a prison train as a prisoner of war along with Gray Lizard, who voluntarily agreed to accompany Massai, together with the remaining Chiricahua Apache who had either been captured or had surrendered to the army.
 This included the Apache Scouts, who were now deemed expendable and undesirable.